iotsrg/.github/profile/README.md

 ### 🛡️ IoTSecurity101 Team

-We are an open-source authority in the IoT security community, known for our flagship IoT-PTv1 OS, curated content, and influential online groups.
+We are an open intiative in the IoT security community, known for our flagship IoT-PTv1 OS, curated content, and influential online groups.
 We're now expanding our mission through in-person meetups and new knowledge-sharing initiatives.

 ![IoTSecurity101 Logo](https://raw.githubusercontent.com/IoTSecurity101/.github/main/iot/Main-logo-101.png)